 Radiation from a pulsed QC laser, with a tuning range between 8 – 10 μm, is concentrated on human skin.
 The light is then absorbed by glucose molecules and back-scattered off the dermis layer of the human skin.

 Stored in a miniaturized integrating sphere, the divergent light exiting the skin is detected by VIGO TE cooled LWIR detector.

 The conventional methods for decay, A.on and radiography, are impractical for detecting early caries lesions.

 If dental caries are diagnosed early, before a considerable amount of the tooth is destroyed, remineralization therapy can avoid tooth decay and stabilize or reverse carious lesions.
 This can eliminate the need for invasive treatment.

 Figure 5.
 Infrared detector applied to early detection of tooth decay.
-Image Credit: VIGO System
+Image Credit: VIGO Photonics

 The system measures the level of glow (luminescence) and heat (photothermal radiometry) the tooth releases when low power pulsed laser light is shone onto the tooth.

 Laser radiation reacts differently when interacting with decayed teeth and healthy teeth.
 It is possible to detect lesions as small as 50 μm and up to 5 mm below the tooth surface.
 IR laser radiation hitting the tooth enamel and dentin is transformed into heat and increases the temperature of the tooth by about 1oC.